 If you don’t plan on using the N devices much, most of your wireless traffic is web browsing, email, or other traffic that consists of short data transmissions, or you won’t often use the N and G devices at the same time, then you can leave the devices mixed and not add the access point.

 Note that the mixed network caveat doesn’t apply as much to networks with mixed N and AC clients.
 See How Well Do AC Routers Handle Mixed Networks? for more on this.

 The main thrust of this article has been to point you to the right class of router.
 Once you determine that, there is still a world of choice out there.

-The better way to go is determine the class of router you need, hit the Router Charts routing benchmarks to make sure it has enough wired routing throughput to handle your Internet connection speed and use the Router Charts wireless benchmarks to look at relative performance among the routers you are considering.
-Narrowing the selection by using the Router Finder filters and then clicking the Compare Performance link in the Performance section will generate a custom bar chart for easier comparison.
+The better way to go is determine the class of router you need, hit the Router Charts routing benchmarks to make sure it has enough wired routing throughput to handle your Internet connection speed.
+Then use the Router Ranker to quickly find the best performing products.
+If you want to drill down into feature details, use the Router Finder and if you need to wallow in the performance benchmark data, check the Router Charts.

-Some people like to start with the least expensive option that meets their needs and work up.
-Others go for all the bells and whistles to start and stay there, trying all the "leading" routers.
-No matter which way you go, Amazon has a very liberal return policy and you’ll get all your money back (minus shipping) as long as you return the product in the same condition as you received it.
-Cisco’s Home Store has 90 day (!) no-hassle returns for new and 30 days for refurbed products and they pay shipping.
+Once you’ve made your choice, buy from a retailer with a liberal return policy.
+Amazon does and you’ll get all your money back (minus shipping) as long as you return the product in the same condition as you received it.
+Linksys’ Home Store has 90 day (!) no-hassle returns for new and 30 days for refurbed products and they pay shipping.
 There are other options out there.
 Use them to make sure that you’re getting something that works for you!